 Northfield Mount Hermon is a secular institution that affirms religious diversity.

-These gatherings include Catholic confirmation classes; food, fellowship, prayer, and inspirational singing at the Friday night Breakaway group; High Holy Days services; Passover Seders; the Muslim prayer room in the O’Connor Health Center; transportation to local churches; and meditation sessions on campus.
-Students are also able to register for a Mindfulness Meditation co-curricular co-sponsored by the Spiritual Life office and the Health Center.
-Support and guidance for all groups comes from Rev. Dr. Lee-Ellen Strawn, school chaplain, in conjunction with the religious/spiritual life group leaders.
+These gatherings include visits to worship services off campus; food, fellowship, prayer, and inspirational singing with the Breakaway group; High Holy Days services and Passover Seders; the NMH prayer room in the O’Connor Health and Wellness Center; transportation to local churches; and "Community Sit" meditation sessions on campus.

-As a chaplain to a secular school, Lee-Ellen strives to affirm and support all students regardless of religious background.
-She sees the role of chaplain as significant in creating space for religious and spiritual diversity to flourish, and in facilitating conversation across religious traditions to build empathy and understanding.
+The Rev. Dr. Lee-Ellen Strawn is a clergyperson in the United Church of Christ.
+As a chaplain to a secular school, Lee-Ellen strives to affirm and support all students regardless of religious background, create space for religious and spiritual diversity, and and enable collaboration across religious and spiritual traditions to strengthen empathy and compassion.
+Lee-Ellen is also the chair of the religious studies and philosophy department.